born-to-be-mad/misc/quotes_of_great_programmers_and_more.md

 * God is in the details (Architect: Ludwig mies van der Rohe)

 * Object oriented programs are offered as alternatives to correct ones… - Edsger W. Dijkstra

+* We change our tools and then our tools change us. — Jeff Bezos

+* The day you stop learning is the day you begin decaying. - Isaac Asimov